IBM/virtualhelpdesk/README.md

 [![Deploy to IBM Cloud](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM/virtualhelpdesk)

+When you click the link above ("Deploy to IBM Cloud"), a Watson Assistant service and a Watson Discovery service are created for you without manual steps.
+It also deploys the Node.js application for quick verification.
+So, after you complete this section (if you choose to), you may skip the next two sections
+* Setting up Assistant(Conversation) service
+* Setting up Discovery service

+And continue in section
+* Setting up trial IBM Control Desk SaaS system

+Node.js application must be redeployed after it is configured to connect to Maximo/ICD system.
+The instruction is provided in section
+* Deploying to Bluemix

 ## Before you begin

 * Create an IBM Cloud account -- [Sign up](https://console.bluemix.net/registration/) for IBM Cloud, or use an existing account.
 Your account must have available space for at least one app and two Watson services.